This FAQ last updated: 06.02.2024

 Q: Will the 500cc sleeve fit into the engine body without widening it?

-A: No, you need to widen the engine body by approx. 2mm.
+A: No, you need to widen the engine body by approx. 2mm all around or 4mm in diameter.

 Q: Will overall reliability suffer from this upgrade?

 A: Reliability is very much a function of maintenance and correct use.
 The 411cc engine is very robust.
 Well maintained it can last very long.
 The 477cc upgrade is a performance upgrade and requires handling as such.
-The correct calibration of a fuel injection control device (e.g. Powertronic) plus exact timing are essential for this upgrade to run properly and not degrade due to knocking or overheating.
-We supply the needed maps in the forum in the “support sources” category.
+The correct calibration of a fuel injection control device (e.g. “Red Box”, Powertronic) plus exact timing are essential for this upgrade to run properly and not degrade due to knocking or overheating.
+We supply some maps in the forum in the “support sources” category.

 Q: What total cost must I expect for a 477cc conversion?